This is important, before publishing the blog within Blogger, or telling our readers about our new non-BlogSpot blog. Daily, we see anxious queries

 Only one server is authoritative for your domain, at any time.
 If you (your readers, Google) access the same domain repeatedly, you may get different information each time, until all servers are synchronised with the authoritative server.

 If you purchased the domain using "Buy a domain", none of the above became a problem, because of the Transition time period, applied by Blogger.
 If you setup the domain yourself, after purchasing from a registrar - as is the case for every domain purchased after 2012 - you need to maintain a Transition period, yourself, or expect problems, during the first week or so.

 - Ezine: DNS Propagation Explained - or Why You Have to Wait the 72 Hours

 - WebHosting: What is DNS propagation and why does it take so long?

 - WikiPedia: Domain Name System

-And, try this interesting DNS Propagation Checker, for experimentation.
+And, try these DNS Propagation Checkers, for experimentation.